srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ### Automation
 In the examples below, I use the Microsoft.Graph.Authentication PowerShell module.
 Install the module using the command below.
 ```powershell
 Install-Module Microsoft.Graph.Authentication -Repository psgallery
 ```

 ### Get OS build numbers per device
-To keep the blog post as short a possible we only will walk through the Windows plaform.
+To keep the blog post as short a possible we only will walk through the Windows platform.
 All other platforms work in the same way.

 The first step is to fetch all devices per OS type and calculate the n -1 and n -2 latest builds.
 To fetch all devices deviced by type, use the `/deviceManagement/managedDevices` endpoint.
 Use `?$filter=operatingSystem eq 'Windows'&$select=id,operatingSystem,deviceType,osVersion` to fetch the correct devices for every context.